GravityLabs/goose/README.md

 ##Environment Prerequisites

+The default behaviour is by using java image processing capabilities.

+### ImageMagick

 You will need to have ImageMagick installed for Goose to work correctly.

 On osx, you can install with brew: